 Chateau de l'Ile is located between Strasbourg and the International airport, in the suburban village of Ostwald.
 The original Chateau de l'Ile building itself is only part of the property.
 For the most, the wings of the building where the majority of the rooms are located were added recently and they were made in the style of the typical Alsatian houses.
 All the rooms are very comfortable and very nicely decorated.
 Particularly the bathrooms are excellent, spacious with double sinks and with power jet showers independent from the tubs, in all bathrooms.
 This 19th century chateau stands in a 10 acre park in a wooded loop of the Ill River.
 It allies traditional Alsatian architecture: half-timbering, sand stone, flowered balconies, and terraces.
 Chateau de l'Ile offers a selection of restaurants: one gastronomically and another specializing in regional cuisine, located at water’s edge.
 This is a perfect location for anyone visiting Strasbourg whether for business or pleasure because it offers the charm of a chateau lifestyle practically at a stone throw from downtown Strasbourg.
 Its location and its excellent facilities give it the status of a luxury resort.
 The attractive indoor fitness area has a pool, sauna, hammam and solarium as well as a place to work out.
 And there is a fitness course if you need help with your resolve!

-When you send a request for a reservation through this website, it will go directly to Chateau de l`Ile, and you will receive a reply written by someone from Chateau de l`Ile...not an automated reply.
-You will be able to write back asking all your questions.
+When you send a request for a reservation through this website, it will go directly to Chateau de l`Ile, and you will receive a reply written by someone from Chateau de l`Ile, to whom you can write back asking all your questions.
 They can also assist you with other reservations such as restaurants, events and more!